protocol/web3-dev-team/proposals/42-human-readable-mutable-names.md

 **TLDR:** **We need to fix and future-proof the way mutable names work in our stack:**
 - Make IPNS useful on its own, and inside of DNSLink records.
     - DNS TXT record should be set only once, updates should be published over IPNS.
+    - This is out of the scope of this proposal, for IPNS improvements see [Proposal #19: Proposal: Reliable Mutability Primitive](https://github.com/protocol/web3-dev-team/pull/19)
 - Future-proof the way we do human readable names by
     - leveraging DNS protocol (not the DNS network run by ICANN) for interop with existing and future user agents and naming systems
     - allowing flexible configuration to improve security (DoH) and interop (DNSLink)